calblueprint/dccentralkitchen/docs/clerk/auth.md

 #### Overview

-The clerk uses the `TextField` component to enter a clerk pin.
+The clerk uses the `TextField` component to enter a clerk PIN.
 This component is currently configured to only accept four numerical values:

 ```jsx
 <TextField